-Brazil is in harvest phase, and the people’s openness to the gospel may not last more than one generation.
+Brazil is in harvest phase, and the time is now to reach people while they are open.
 With a retiring missionary force and with the many churches BMM has planted since the 1930s, special attention must be given to training Brazilian pastors and missionaries.
 Brazil is facing a much more complex religious scenario than when it was predominately Roman Catholic, and that also brings a greater need to give good training for future Brazilian pastors.

 We need missionaries with high academic degrees to train professors for our Bible colleges.
 Apart from a one-year master’s degree, we are not yet able to help our Brazilian Bible college professors get higher levels of training here in Brazil.
 They often go to schools of other denominations for further training.
 Once Brazilians can train their own professors for such institutions, they will be prepared to take care of every aspect of ministry themselves.

 - Expansion of ministries southward from Belem on the Belem-Brasilia highway toward Ceara